-G. Maintain, as a permanent record, copies of all Flood Hazard development Permits issued and data relevant thereto, including reports of the Board of Appeals on variances granted under the provisions of Section 5-9 of this chapter, and copies of Elevation Certificates, Flood proofing Certificates and Certificates of Compliance required under the provisions of Section 5-7 of this Chapter.
+G. Maintain, as a permanent record, copies of all Flood Hazard development Permits Applications, corresponding Permits issued and data relevant thereto, including reports of the Board of Appeals on variances granted under the provisions of Section 5-9 of this chapter, and copies of Elevation Certificates, Flood proofing Certificates and Certificates of Compliance and certifications of design standards required under the provisions of Sections 3, 6, and 7 required under the provisions of Section 5-7 of this Chapter.